-Baby bearded dragons poop more often than juveniles or adults.
+A baby bearded dragon poops more often than juveniles or adult bearded dragons.

-A baby bearded dragon, which is less than three months old, will poop at least once per day.
+Baby bearded dragons less than three months old, will poop at least once per day.
 Depending on diet and other factors, a baby beardie may defecate up to 3 times per day.

 This is usually because their diet contains more protein to sustain their fast growth.

 Juvenile bearded dragons between the ages of 4-18 months generally poop once every other day.